-Solving the Spike Protein Problem
+Solving the Spike Protein Problem - A Comprehensive Guide

 As the world starts to settle down from all the fear and confusion brought about over the past few years, there are many questions that have risen from the ashes of this confusion.
 One of these questions surrounds these mysterious spike proteins we keep hearing about.
 Spike proteins are believed to be the key drivers of a certain virus we dare not mention (just kidding, you all know I’m referring to COVID-19) and the myriad problems that seem to follow it everywhere it goes.